 MOD RCC/12A8A1/1#50247

-5.79 The use of the bands 415-495 kHz and 505-526.5 kHz (505-510 kHz in Region 2) by the maritime mobile service is limited to radiotelegraphy.
+5.79 In the maritime mobile service, use of the frequency bands 415-495 kHz and 505-526.5 kHz is limited to radiotelegraphy and the NAVDAT system.
+Such use of the NAVDAT system should be subject to the condition that NAVDAT system transmitting stations are limited solely to coastal stations operating in accordance with the most recent version of Recommendation ITU-R M.2010.
+(WRC-19)

 Reasons: These two bands are used currently by the NAVTEX system.
 They could be used in the future by the NAVDAT system, and this needs to be taken into consideration by administrations intending to use one or both of these navigation data transmission systems.